University Ombuds

 • Try to help one person “win” and another” lose”

-• Advocate for individuals
+• Act as an advocate for individuals

 INDEPENDENT

-• The Ombuds has a direct line to Appropriate Administrators
+• The Ombuds has a direct line to Appropriate Administrators but

-Contact Martha Paul, ombuds@sfsu.edu
+Contact Teddy Albiniak, ombuds@sfsu.edu

 If, during the course of your consultation, you decide that a formal complaint is the right option for you, you can fill out a complaint form either with Human Resources or with Equity Programs and Compliance.
 Once a complaint is filed, the appropriate office will follow the procedure for conducting an intake interview and, if appropriate, following through with the process as outlined by our SF State policies.